-ACG funding is designated for ministry-approved apprenticeship in-class training activities.
-College and non-college TDAs that are approved and receive funding for apprenticeship in-class training may be eligible to apply to this Call for Proposal if they have:
+ACG CFP funding is designated for ministry-approved apprenticeship in-class training activities.
+College and non-college TDAs that are approved and receive funding for apprenticeship in-class training may be eligible to apply to this CFP if they have:

-- been approved to deliver in-class training for the trade(s) associated with the project in 2019-2020 or 2020-21; and - in-class training activity in 2019-20 or 2020-21 for the trade(s) associated with the project.
+- Been approved to deliver in-class training for the trade(s) associated with the project in 2020-21 or 2021-22; and - In-class training activity in 2020-21 or 2021-22 for the trade(s) associated with the project.